Meet our Catering Manager, Jacqueline Williamson!

 A dedicated team

 Like our teaching and administrative teams, our catering team is guided by a collaborative spirit that enables a shared positivity and determination.
 “The most important thing I’ve learned as a Chef Manager is to value my team.”
 Jackie states.
-“The canteen wouldn’t be able to function without people like Richard and Michel, our Kitchen Porters, and respecting the structures and routines of every member of the team is crucial to our constant motivation to improve our work.
+“The canteen wouldn’t be able to function without people like Michel, our Kitchen Porter, and respecting the structures and routines of every member of the team is crucial to our constant motivation to improve our work.
 We’re a very happy kitchen!” she laughs.

 Jackie speaks fondly of her past role at Fulham Football Club - working with a nutritionist allowed her to expand her knowledge on the links between the diet, the body and energy levels that informs her practice at Halcyon.
 In the past, Jackie also worked as a musician and as a stand-up comedian; she explained that she “works for love” more than anything else.
 Loving what she does brings Jackie and her team to go above and beyond in providing meals for our community - and we look forward to more students experiencing a tasty lunch at Halcyon!